 Advancement in technologies has changed the future of business in regard to how firms create value.
-Industrial revolution 4.0 (IR 4.0) includes cyber-physical systems, Internet of Things (IoT) and cloud computing that have changed manufacturing and society way of life.
+Digital Industrial Revolution includes cyber-physical systems, Internet of Things (IoT) and cloud computing that have changed manufacturing and society way of life.
 The changes are driven by four disruptions: (1) the reliance on data, computational power and connectivity; (2) emergence of data analytics and business-intelligence for decision making; (3) human-machine interaction, such as touch interfaces and augmented-reality system; and (4) improvement in transferring digital instructions to the physical world such as 3D printing and robotics.
 These disruptions have challenged firms and consumers to adopt changes for the best.

 The objectives of the conference are: